 - Text must be displayed:

 - At the top of the television screen or where it will not interfere with other visual messages (e.g., closed captioning),

 - In a manner (i.e., font size, color, contrast, location, and speed) that is readily readable and understandable,

 - Without overlapping lines or extending beyond the viewable display (except for video crawls that intentionally scroll on and off of the screen), and

 - In full at least once during any EAS message.

 - Broadcast stations, cable systems, and Direct Broadcast Satellite services must play the audio portion of an EAS message in full at least once to ensure it is accessible to viewers who are blind or have low vision.

-Who do I contact at the FCC if I have concerns about the accessibility of televised National-level emergency alert tests?
+Who do I contact at the FCC if I have concerns about the accessibility of televised emergency alert tests and other EAS alerts?